 - Student events

-On those stressful weeks, you need to let your hair down, hit the clubs on student night (Wednesday) and take advantage of cheap drinks and entry fees.
+You need to let your hair down on those stressful weeks, hit the clubs on student night (Wednesday), and take advantage of cheap drinks and entry fees.
 Universities also host student steins (parties) now and then.

 - Cheap eateries